opencpn-manuals/main/INSTALL.md

 The manual can be built locally or published on Github Pages

+### Updating sources

+The site.yml contains all plugin sources from the plugins manual.
+To create and update a correct site.yml:

+    $ ./make-site-yml

+_make_site_yml_ also updates sources.state.
+To clone and update all sources to the recorded state:

+    $ ./source-state.sh restore

 ### Publish to Github Pages

 Push the current branch to the branch *build*, something like